rawmind0/service-catalog/infra-templates/infoblox/2/README.md

 #### Usage

-##### Using Rancher Secrets for infloblox Password
+##### Infloblox Password

+Infoblox password is provided setting `Infoblox password` field.
+This generates an enviroment variable inside container, `INFOBLOX_PASSWORD`, that contains the password in CLEAR.

-Optionally, you can use the Rancher Secrets to pass infloblox password instead of using environment variable.
+Optionally, you can use the Rancher Secrets to secure your infloblox password.
-1. Run the Rancher Secrets service before deploying this provider stack.
+1. Deploy Rancher Secrets service (library catalog) before deploying this provider stack.
-2. Create a secret named "infoblox-pass".
+2. Create a secret with infoblox password.
+Default name "infoblox-pass".
-3. Deploy this stack, emptying `Infoblox password` field.
+3. Deploy this stack, emptying `Infoblox password` field and setting `Infoblox secret` to your secret name if required.

+NOTE: Rancher secret is used only if you let empty `Infoblox password` field.

 ##### Supported host labels